smxi/inxi/README.txt

 wget -Nc https://smxi.org/inxi
 wget -Nc smxi.org/inxi

-'Tagging' is purely a formality that certain distros can't figure out how to do without, that's all.
-A tag is a pointer to a commit, and has no further meaning.

 NOTE: Just because github calls tagged commits 'Releases' does not mean they are releases!
 I can't change the words on the tag page.
 They are tagged commmits, period.
+A tag is a pointer to a commit, and has no further meaning.

 -------------------------------------------------------------------------------
 DEVELOPMENT BRANCH: